Vedant Saran

 North American Computational Linguistics Olympiad (NACLO)

-Among the top hundred linguistics competitors in the United States & Canada.
-Demonstrated advanced computational linguistics knowledge.
+Invitational qualifier, among the top 100 linguistics competitors in the United States and Canada.

 Projects